On this page

 The Old State Retirement Pension (SRP) from the State for those who reach pension age before 6th April 2016.

-The amount you receive varies, depending upon certain qualifying conditions and how much SRP you have “built up” over your life.
+The amount of State Pension that you receive varies, depending upon certain qualifying conditions such as your national insurance contributions and how much SRP you have “built up” over your life.

 There are two main types related to the Old State Pension: contributory and non-contributory.